SAP-samples/teched2025-DA260/exercises/ex1/README.md

 ![Step 10](images/Teched2025-DA260_Ex1_12.png)

 ## Step 11

 Take a moment to orient yourself in the query builder.
-There are three areas, **Available Data**, **Selected Data**, and **Filters**.  **Selected Data** corresponds to the SQL "SELECT" and **Filters** corresponds to the SQL "WHERE", and **Available Data** lists all columns, as if you had executed an SQL "DESCRIBE" statement.
+There are three areas: **Available Data**, **Selected Data**, and **Filters**. **Selected Data** corresponds to the SQL `SELECT`, **Filters** corresponds to the SQL `WHERE`, and **Available Data** lists all columns, as if you had executed an SQL `DESCRIBE` statement.

 Note!
-All columns are in text format, even columns whose names indicate that they would have numeric values.
-A well maintained table would have all of this information properly maintained at the source, and you'd see different data types.
-We don't always have the luxury of - as is the case here.
-Not to worry, we'll be able to fix that later!
+All columns are in text format, even columns whose names indicate that they should have numeric values.
+A well-maintained table would have all this information properly maintained at the source, with correct data types.
+We don’t always have that luxury—as is the case here.
+Not to worry; we’ll be able to fix that later!

 ![Step 11](images/Teched2025-DA260_Ex1_13.png)

 ## Step 12

-Since we haven't seen the actual data yet and don't know which columns are useful or not, simply select all columns to the selected data and click **Create**.
-To bulk select, you can select one and hit ```CTRL A``` on Windows, or ```Command-A``` on a Mac to select all columns.
+Since we haven't seen the actual data yet and don't know which columns are useful or not, simply select all columns and click **Create**.
+To bulk select, you can select one and hit `CTRL+A` on Windows or `Command-A` on a Mac to select all columns.

 ![Step 12](images/Teched2025-DA260_Ex1_13_2.png)

 ## Step 13

 You'll be taken to the SAC modeling environment.
 Your initial state will look like the screenshot below.
 Take a moment to familiarize yourself.

-Across the top menu, you'll see some meta function.
-E.g. you can check validation, save, share, edit properties and access the other workspaces.
-A few notes:
+Across the top menu, you'll see some meta functions.
+For example:
 - **Workspaces** allows you to enter specialized tools for maintaining model structure, managing the incoming load jobs and outgoing export jobs, and editing calculations.
-Calculations do not alter any data in the table, but are computed dynamically when used.
+Calculations do not alter any data in the table but are computed dynamically when used.
 - The table icon under **View** toggles the **Data Foundation** window on and off.
-This shows the first 2000 records of your model's fact table, so that you can see what kind of data it has.
+This shows the first 2,000 records of your model's fact table so that you can see what kind of data it has.
 - **Validation** is a critical tool.
-It provides feedback on structural and metadata problems in the model.
-E.g. if cells contain data in the wrong format for their declared data type, if a dimension member has no corresponding dimension table entry, etc. In this case, the error is because your model does not have any measures and a data model requires at least one measure.
-Remember when we mentioned that the source data had only text data, even for columns that seemed like they should have numerical data?
-All columns were initially imported as dimensions, so we'll have to fix these ins later steps.
+It provides feedback on structural and metadata problems in the model—for example, if cells contain data in the wrong format for their declared data type, if a dimension member has no corresponding dimension table entry, etc. In this case, the error appears because your model does not have any measures, and a data model requires at least one measure.
+Remember that the source data had only text data, even for columns that should have numerical data?
+All columns were initially imported as dimensions, so we'll fix this in later steps.
-- **Model View** allows you to toggle between the (current) list vie and a graphical view more like a SQL schema diagram.
+- **Model View** allows you to toggle between the current list view and a graphical view similar to a SQL schema diagram.
-- **Properties**, in the General group, let's you manage advanced attributes of your semantic model.
+- **Properties**, in the General group, lets you manage advanced attributes of your semantic model.

-In the details' pane, you can also access model properties and see the special properties configured for that model.
+In the details pane, you can also access model properties and see the special properties configured for that model.
 You can also see the data sources used by that model and the places where this model is used.
-Since were setting up a new model based on an initial import, both of these will be empty for now.
+Since we're setting up a new model based on an initial import, both of these will be empty for now.

 ![Step 13](images/Teched2025-DA260_Ex1_14.png)

 ## Step 14

 Click on **Validation**.

 ![Step 14](images/Teched2025-DA260_Ex1_15.png)

 ## Step 15

-Click on the text where validation is telling you that **The following objects are missing in your model**.
+Click on the message where validation tells you that **The following objects are missing in your model**.

 Remember when we mentioned that the source data had only text data, even for columns that seemed like they should have numerical data?
-All columns were initially imported as dimensions, so we'll have to fix this in later steps.
+All columns were initially imported as dimensions, so we'll fix this in later steps.

 ![Step 15](images/Teched2025-DA260_Ex1_16.png)

 ## Step 16

 Toggle the **Data Foundation** window on and have a look at the data in your fact table.
 This will be useful in the following steps.

 ![Step 16](images/Teched2025-DA260_Ex1_19a.png)

 ## Step 17

-In the **Dimensions** area, click the checkboxes of columns that appear to maintain measure data.
+In the **Dimensions** area, click the checkboxes of columns that appear to contain measure data.
 Note!
 All measures are numeric, but not all numeric values are measures.
-A measure is specifically cardinal data; data suited for calculations.
-Some numbers, such as the **Match** column are ordinal data and contain numbers used as identifiers.
+A measure specifically represents cardinal data—data suited for calculations.
+Some numbers, such as the **Match** column, are ordinal data and contain numbers used as identifiers.

-We recommend selecting `attendance` and all dimension names **after** `away_manager`, for conversion to measure.
-To do that you can click on `home_possession` and then hold **Shift** while clicking on the last dimension `away_long_balls`.
+We recommend selecting `attendance` and all dimension names **after** `away_manager` for conversion to measures.
+To do that, click on `home_possession`, then hold **Shift** and click on the last dimension, `away_long_balls`.

 ![Step 17](images/Teched2025-DA260_Ex1_20.png)

 ## Step 18

-Click any of the ellipses in the right column of the Dimension table and select **Convert to Measure**.
+Click any of the ellipses in the right column of the Dimensions table and select **Convert to Measure**.

 ![Step 18](images/Teched2025-DA260_Ex1_21.png)

 ## Step 19

-Select **Integer** data type.
+Select **Integer** as the data type.

 Click **OK**.